- Bacterial Infections 101 Pictures Slideshow

 - Where can people find additional information about Naegleria fowleri infections?

-Definitive tests for N. fowleri infection are done in only a few labs in the country.
+Definitive tests for N. fowleri infection are done in only a few labs in the country, including the CDC.
 They use one of the following three methods:

 - N. fowleri nucleic acid tests in CSF or biopsy tissue using PCR